Fortitude Valley, Queensland: Speed limits

 On 24 August 2007, a 40 km/h speed limit was introduced to parts of Wickham Street, Ann Street, McLachlan Street and Warner Street.
 The speed limit applies between 10 pm and 6 am from Friday to Sunday night.
 The speed limit was introduced following safety audits of the Fortitude Valley identifying pedestrian-vehicle conflict as a major issue.

-James Street Precinct

-Fortitude Valley's James Street is a retail and lifestyle precinct, beaming with lush tropical tree coverage and vines.
-While redeveloped and repurposed, Fortitude Valley's James Street precinct pays homage to its industrial past, while also celebrating contemporary Brisbane.
-The neighbourhood is home to a range of cafes, restaurants, boutique stores, luxury hotels, and James Street Palace Cinemas.
-The Calile Hotel is situated on James Street, and houses boutique stores and restaurants.
-James Street's designer and retail stores include, but are not limited to, Zimmerman, Camilla and Marc, Dion Lee, Bassike; and retailers like Coco Republic, Pottery Barn, Pottery Barn Kids, West Elm, Matt Blatt, Space Furniture, Winning Appliances, Nick Scali Furniture, and Everyday Living.The precinct also has a number of luxury car dealerships like Tesla, Inc., BMW Brisbane, Mercedes-Benz Fortitude Valley, Lexus, and Volvo.

 Education

+There are no government primary schools in Fortitude Valley.
+The nearest government primary schools are Brisbane Central State School in neighbouring Spring Hill to the south-west and New Farm State School in neighbouring New Farm to the south-east.

-Angelorum College is a private primary and secondary (Prep-9) school for boys and girls at 377 St Pauls Terrace (27.4556°S 153.0327°E).
+Angelorum College is a private primary and secondary (Prep–9) school for boys and girls at 377 St Pauls Terrace (27.4556°S 153.0327°E).
 In 2017, the school had an enrolment of 35 students with 4 teachers and 3 non-teaching staff (2 full-time equivalent).

+All Hallows' School is a Catholic primary and secondary school (Years 5 to 12) for girls at 547 Ann Street (27.4612°S 153.0326°E).
+In 2024, the school had an enrolment of 1,702 students with 153 teachers and 120 other staff.